Vaishnav-123-bit/Tindog/README.md

 Welcome to TinDog, a fun and playful website for dogs and their owners.
 TinDog is a mock dating platform for dogs, where they can find their perfect match and set up playdates.
 This project is a demonstration of a responsive website built using HTML, CSS, and Bootstrap.

-Table of Contents
-Features
-Screenshots
-Technologies Used
-Setup and Usage
-Contributing
-License
-Features
 Attractive and responsive user interface
 Swipe left or right to like or dislike a dog Interactive buttons and animations